koullouros/python-image-to-ascii/README.md

   -o OUTPUT, --output OUTPUT
                         The file to store the output in.
 If not specified, will output to console.
 ```

+The script can also be imported, you can use the image_to_ascii function as needed.

 # Requirements:
 ```